leffsu/Android_Translator/README.md

 Getting Help
 ------------
 To report a specific problem or feature request, open a new issue on Github.
-For questions, suggestions, or anything else, email me leff@leff.su or ping me in Telegram t.me/leffsu.
+For questions, suggestions, or anything else, email me at leff@leff.su or ping me on Telegram t.me/leffsu.

 Thanks
 ------